explainers-by-googlers/fetch-retry/README.md

 ### Retry Behavior Details

-- Retries will be **attempted from the failed/latest redirect hop**.
-If a `fetch()` request follows HTTP redirects (e.g., 301, 302, 307, 308), any necessary retries are performed against the URL right after the last successful redirect step, not the original URL provided to `fetch()`.
-For example, if fetch('/a') redirects to /b, and the request to /b subsequently fails with a network error, the retry attempts will target /b, not /a.
+- Retries will be **attempted from the original URL & fetch params**.
+If a `fetch()` request follows HTTP redirects (e.g., 301, 302, 307, 308), any necessary retries are performed against the original URL & fetch params provided to `fetch()`.
+For example, if fetch('/a') redirects to `/b`, and the request to `/b` subsequently fails with a network error, the retry attempts will target `/a`, not `/b`.
--   **Retry count header** will be sent.
+-   **Retry count & GUID headers** will be sent.
 To allow servers to identify retry attempts (for logging, debugging, or deduplicating logic), each retry request initiated by the browser will include an additional HTTP header indicating the attempt number.
-    -   Proposed Header:  `Retry-Attempt` (Exact name TBD during standardization).
+    -   `Retry-Attempts`
         -   Value: An integer representing the current retry attempt number.
-The first retry would have `Retry-Attempt: 1`, the second `Retry-Attempt: 2`, and so on, up to the value specified in `maxAttempts`.
+The first retry would have `Retry-Attempts: 1`, the second `Retry-Attempts: 2`, and so on, up to the value specified in `maxAttempts`.
         -   The initial request (attempt 0) will not include this header.
+    -   `Retry-GUID`
+        -   Value: A GUID string uniquely identifying the fetch call the
+        -   The initial request and all retries will include this header.
+Only fetches that has a retryOptions set will use
 -   Retries are intended solely for **transient network errors** where retrying the identical request might succeed.
 This typically includes errors at the TCP/IP level like connection timeouts, connection resets, connection refused (potentially), or DNS resolution failures if resolution previously succeeded for the host.
 For example, retries will not be triggered by:
     -   Successful HTTP responses, even with error status codes (4xx, 5xx).
 (Retrying on 5xx could be a future extension).
     -   Programmatic cancellation via `AbortSignal`.